+There is also a written paper.
 Topics you’ll likely cover include handling food safely, creating healthy and nutritional meals, as well as the fundamentals of the food industry.
-This will mean some fact remembering, such as the appropriate temperatures to store food at safely, but facts which are often quite easy to remember with enough practice.
+This will mean some memorising of facts such as the appropriate temperatures to store food at safely, but facts which are often quite easy to remember with enough practice.

 1. Film Studies

-So, now we’ve reached position number 1, it’s time to announce: What is the easiest A-Level?
+So, now we’ve reached position number 1, it’s time to announce: What is statistically the easiest A-Level?

 Many argue that Film Studies is the easiest A-Level to study, especially if you already are already a film buff.
 Much of your studies will include analysing what are considered to be some of the greatest films in history.